nospor/dotcfg/README.md

 ## SUBMODULES

+**NOTE**: I am not using submodules anymore as I moved to lazy.vim package manager.
+But will keep it for future reference

 To add submodules go to *~/.local/share/nvim/site/pack/plugins/start* and run
 ```
 dotcfg submodule add YOUR GIT MODULE YOU WANT TO ADD